 Lakshmi was shifted to Puducherry’s Krishi Vigyan Kendra premises in Kurumambet after the Forest Department took charge of her upkeep following a complaint by animal activist leader Maneka Gandhi, also former Union Minister and Bharatiya Janata Party (BJP) member of Parliament.

-Lakshmi literally made a triumphant, with the Union Territory Chief Minister V Narayanaswamy along with his Parliamentary Secretary K Lakshminarayan.
+Lakshmi literally made a triumphant, trumpeting return with the Union Territory Chief Minister V Narayanaswamy welcoming her along with his Parliamentary Secretary K Lakshminarayan.
 A special Gajapooja was held to commemorate Lakshmi’s return.

 Lakshmi, housed in the premises of Eswaran Koil temple (Lord Shiva Temple) until then, was evicted and put up in KVK Kurumambet premises on the orders of the Directorate of Forests and Wildlife on 4 June following concerns raised over her health.